vuw-research-computing/raapoi-docs/docs/examples.md

 ```
 sbatch r_submit.sh
 ```
-This submits a task that should execute quickly, create files in the directory from which it was run.
+This submits a task that should execute quickly and create files in the directory from which it was run.
 Examining ```r_test.out``` (with nano, cat or less) should print:
 ``` "Hello World"```